A Guide to Your Rights as the Non-Custodial Parent

 Although the other parent won’t have the physical custody rights, he or she will still have rights to the child.

-It is good to work closely with Brooklyn family law attorneys to ensure that your ex-spouse doesn’t deny you the right to see your child as per the instructions given by the court.
+It is good to work closely with New York City family law attorneys to ensure that your ex-spouse doesn’t deny you the right to see your child as per the instructions given by the court.

 Custody